 Scope of stamp duty on shares: stamp duty: basics of a charge: company purchasing its own shares

-If a stock transfer form has been used to record the sale to the company this does not attract SD.
-Any such forms submitted with a Form 169 or 169(1A) (This content has been withheld because of exemptions in the Freedom of Information Act 2000) will be returned unstamped.
+If a stock transfer form has been used to record the sale to the company this does not also attract SD.
+Any such forms submitted along with an SH03 (upon which SD is impressed instead) will be returned unstamped.

 Any return to Companies House on a SH05 Form cancelling shares which are held in treasury does not attract a SD charge, as SD will already have been notified and paid when those shares were transferred to treasury as detailed above.